 Gemfibrozil and fenofibrate are the two fibrates available in the United States.
 As monotherapy, gemfibrozil reduced the composite endpoint of CHD death and non-fatal MI.
-The absolute risk reduction was 1.4% (p<0.02) in Finnish men and 4.4% (p=0.006) in male veterans with low HDL, without significant change in overall mortality.
-Dyspepsia, moderate-severe GI symptoms and GI surgery were all significantly increased(8,9).
-Gemfibrozil should not be initiated in patients on statin therapy because of an increased risk for muscle symptoms and rhabdomyolysis(2).
+The absolute risk reduction was 1.4% (p<0.02) in Finnish men and 4.4% (p=0.006) in male veterans with low HDL, without significant change in overall

+In this Issue...